nomtha707/Blink-Tac-Toe/README.md

   - That tile becomes empty and reusable.
   - The player **cannot place a new emoji where the oldest one was removed**.

+---

+## Improvements with More Time

+- Add animations for emoji appearance/disappearance
+- Sound toggle & settings panel
+- Player score tracking for multiple rounds
+- Custom emoji category builder for the users